Bon Jovi (album)

 Bon Jovi is the debut studio album by American rock band Bon Jovi, released on January 23, 1984, by Mercury Records.
 Produced by Tony Bongiovi and Lance Quinn, it is significant for being the only Bon Jovi album in which a song ("She Don't Know Me") appears that was not written or co-written by a member of the band.
 The album charted at number 43 on the US Billboard 200.

 Aside from the hit single "Runaway", songs from the album were rarely performed live after Bon Jovi released Slippery When Wet in 1986.
 However, on the band's 2010 Circle Tour, songs including "Roulette", "Shot Through the Heart" and "Get Ready" were performed.
 The album was ranked the 11th best rock album of 1984 by Kerrang! magazine.

 The song "Shot Through the Heart" should not be confused with the much better-known "You Give Love a Bad Name" from Slippery When Wet.

+On 25 January 2024, the band announced and released the 40th anniversary edition of the album on the same day.